Powered by the Science of Reading

 View Comparison →Structured literacy curriculum vs. AI-powered specialist.
 See where teacher-led OG instruction and AI-driven practice each excel.

-View Comparison →Family-focused reading apps that parents can use at home.
+View Comparison →Family-focused reading options parents can use at home.

-Physical reading companion vs. software-based specialist.
+Physical reading companion vs. AI reading specialist.
 Compare hardware requirements, age ranges, and outcome evidence.

 View Comparison →Both listen to kids read.
 Compare phoneme-level vs. word-level listening, generated vs. curated content, and research evidence.